Disce-et-facere/GateKeeper/readme.md

 # Gate Keeper

-Gate Keeper is a tag reader/writer system built with Arduino and the RC522 RFID module.
+Gate Keeper is a tag reader/writer system created using Arduino and the RC522 RFID module.

-It is a functional gate system, which lets you registrate and store users/tags and comes with a user-friendly graphical interface.
+This system functions as a gate controller, allowing you to register and store user/tag information while verifying whether a scanned tag has access privileges.

+Equipped with a user-friendly graphical interface, Gate Keeper simplifies the administration of various tag properties.